11059 Broadway Suite B - Crown Point, IN 46307

 person giving two thumbs-up

 Dental emergencies can be painful and stressful to handle.
 That’s why we do our best to clear our schedule and provide same-day care to patients who contact our office with urgent problems.
 Without timely treatment, dental emergencies can put your oral health at risk and cause permanent damage.
 Some problems we can solve over the phone, while others may require an appointment.
 When you call our emergency dentist in Crown Point & Whiting, we’ll provide you with first-aid guidance while you’re on your way to our office.
-We’re more than happy to take dental emergencies for patients of all ages!
+We’re more than happy to accept emergency dental patients of all ages!

-How to Handle Common Dental Emergencies
+How We Treat Dental Emergencies

 computer model of a broken tooth